BoiPlex/ECS-165A-Database-System/lstore/design.md

 Replacement policy: Least-recently-used (LRU), don't evict pinned frames

 Frame
-- Each frame holds a physical page
+- Each frame holds a logical page
-    - physical page identified by its page_range_index, record_type, logical_page_index, physical_page_index
+    - logical page identified by its page_range_index, record_type, logical_page_index
 - State: Can be full, dirty, or empty
 - Can be pinned or not
-- Contains pages

 Write dirty frames to disk